xxh/fish-portable/result/README.md

-Check the release assets for the `fish-portable-musl-Linux-x86_64.tar.gz` file.
+Check the Github release assets for the `fish-portable-musl-alpine-Linux-x86_64.tar.gz` file.